The Archies (film): Reception

-The Archies received mixed reviews from critics in India, while the reviews leaned towards generally positive overseas, with praise for Akhtar’s direction, the production values and the soundtrack, but criticism for the screenplay and the performances.
+The Archies received mixed reviews from critics in India, while the reviews leaned towards generally positive overseas, with praise for Akhtar's direction, the production values and the soundtrack, but criticism for the screenplay and the performances.

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 6 critics, indicating "generally favorable" reviews.
 The film received mixed reviews from audiences.

 Amy Nicholson of The New York Times wrote that "this inessential Bollywood-tinged fantasia is two and a half hours of soda shops, chaste dates, candy-colored petticoats, and athletic musical numbers."
 Udita Jhunjhunwala of Scroll.in termed it a "good-looking nostalgia piece," but dismissed the dialogues as occasionally "banal"; she considered the "real stars" to be the "production design, costumes, cinematography, art direction, choreography and locations."
 NDTVs Saibal Chatterjee labelled it "a beguiling oddity in style, substance and spirit", adding that the "pat and predictable" film "flows without a hitch and articulates its points with a refreshing lightness of touch."
 A critic from Bollywood Hungama awarded the film 4/5 stars and wrote, "The Archies is a fine entertainer that will get a whopping viewership on Netflix due to the fascinating setting, kids-friendly and family-friendly theme, style, music, message and above all, the excitement of watching the debut of the most talked about star kids in recent times."

 Among the ensemble cast of newcomers, Sukanya Verma of Rediff.com deemed Suhana Khan and Vedang Raina "ready-to-ship star material."
 Terming the film's cast as "Nepotism Central," Shubhra Gupta of The Indian Express believed that, "Khushi has more verve than both Agastya and Suhana, but I will also say that the latter did grow on me."
 Conversely, Jhunjunwala found Khushi Kapoor a "bit stiff in her dance moves and speech" and Agastya Nanda "likeable though a touch diffident in his timbre."
 Sneha Bengani of CNBC TV18 dismissed Nanda, Khan, and Kapoor as "wooden" and "too plastic."